The Complete Guide to Business Liquidation

 The role of directors during business liquidation

-The role of directors during the liquidation process is to cooperate fully with the liquidator.
+The role of directors during the liquidation process is to fully cooperate with the liquidator.
 They must meet with the liquidator to help as required, hand over all information about the company including all books and records, advise the liquidator about all company property and its location, and, if requested, attend a creditors’ meeting with the liquidator to provide information to creditors about the company.

 Directors must also produce a written report about the company’s business, property, and finances within fourteen days of the appointment of the liquidator (for involuntary liquidation), or within seven days (for voluntary liquidation).